Mayurc1997/Credit-Card-Default-Prediction/README.md

-#Credit-Card-Default-Analysis
+# Credit-Card-Default-Prediction 💳

+## 🪄 About:
+This is an End-to-End Machine Learning project with deployment.
+The project aims at developing a model and predicting the Credit card Defaulter based on his past 6 months transaction information.

-## Problem Description​
+## 🏋🏻‍♂️ Motivation:

-This project is aimed at predicting the case of customers default payments in Taiwan.
-From the perspective of risk management, the result of predictive accuracy of the estimated probability of default will be more valuable than the binary result of classification - credible or not credible clients.
-We can use the K-S chart to evaluate which customers will default on their credit card payments​

-## Key Findings from EDA

-1.Males have more delayed payment than females in this dataset.
-Keep in mind that this finding only applies to this dataset, it does not imply this is true for other datasets.
-2.Customers with higher education have less default payments and higher credit limits.
-3.Customers aged between 30-50 have the lowest delayed payment rate, while younger groups (20-30) and older groups (50-70) all have higher delayed payment rates.
-However, the delayed rate drops slightly again in customers older than 70.
-4.There appears to be no correlation between default payment and marital status.
-5.Customers being inactive doesn’t mean they have no default risk.
-We found 317 out of 870 inactive customers who had no consumption in 6 months then defaulted next month.
+As we are seeing with the growing number of credit card users, banks & credit card companies are facing an increase in credit card default rate.
+This increase in defaults creates much impact to the financial companies along with the cardholders and pulls them to losses.
+As such, data analytics can provide solutions to manage the current phenomenon and management of credit defaults.
+This project discusses the implementation of a model which predicts if a given credit card holder has a probability of defaulting in the following month, using their demographic data like (age, gender, marital status) and behavioural data from the past 6 months

-## MODEL BUILDING​
+## 📈 DataSet:
+In the dataset we have 25 columns which reflect various attributes of the customer.
+The target column is default.payment.next.month which tells whether a person will default or not.
+In this dataset, we have information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card holders from April 2005 to September 2005.

+## 📒 Project content:
+* Steps Performed:
+*   Data Ingestion
+*   EDA
+*   Feature Engineering
+*   Feature Selection
+*   Sampling
+*   Model Training
+*   Model recommendation using ROC-AUC curve

 # CONCLUSION
-To identify the default payment of credit card clients of huge data sets data analysis should be involved.
-Data analysis allows cultivation and learning based on model build, feature extraction, and various conditions that can improve the trait of customer acquirement.
-The four machine learning techniques mentioned can analysis the huge data set and to provide the accurate result.
-The boosting techniques which are included here can perform analysis for imbalanced dataset.
-By using Predictive analysis model for estimating the default payment and loss of extend and for predicting losses.
-In this paper, Machine learning technique like Logistic regression, XGBoost, SVC and Random forest were used to detect the fraud in credit card system.
-Sensitivity, Specificity, accuracy and error rate are used to evaluate the performance for the proposed system.
+* In this paper, Machine learning technique like Logistic regression, XGBoost, SVC and Random forest were used to detect the fraud in credit card system.
+* Sensitivity, Specificity, accuracy and error rate are used to evaluate the performance for the proposed system.
 The accuracy for logistic regression, XGBoost, SVC and random forest classifier are 79%,86%,82% and 86% respectively.
-By comparing all the three method, found that random forest classifier is better than the logistic regression and decision tree.
+* By comparing all the three method, found that random forest classifier is better than the logistic regression and decision tree.
 XGBoost provided us the best results giving us a recall of 85% percent(meaning out of 100 defaulters 85 will be correctly caught by XGBoost).